MattiasKallio/snillrik-settings/README.md

 ## Redirect login
 Select a page to redirect to after logging in.
 Admins will still redirect to wp-admin.

+## Redirect profile
+Select a page to redirect the profile link to, (the one in the admin bar etc.)

 ## Titles on pages
 Filter the_title -function to not show a title if there is a H1 in content.
 The Idea is that if you have a large image or other stuff that you want above the title, you just add a H1 where you want it and the automatic one will not be shown.